Klokki/pong-d3d/README.md

 # pong-d3d
-Simple Pong made with Direct3D
+Pong made with Direct3D and XAudio2.
+Basically finished, although the collision detection is buggy and if the ball gets "stuck", the audio system can cause the program to crash.